Author Michael D. Pitt holding frozen socks

 MICHAEL D. PITT

 The lure of a rural lifestyle, however, with golden sun reflecting on winter snow, inevitably proved irresistible.
 Kathleen said goodbye to commute traffic, deadlines, memos and office walls in 2000.
 Michael escaped 18 months later.
-They now live on 565 acres in the Aspen Parkland near Preeceville, Saskatchewan, where sled dogs Brownie, Grey, Sailor and Slick help them operate Meadow's Edge Bed & Breakfast.
+They now live on 565 acres in the Aspen Parkland near Preeceville, Saskatchewan.

 Kathleen and Michael Pitt are authors of Three Seasons in the Wind: 950 km by Canoe Down Northern Canada's Thelon River, published in 1999.